ThijsRay/podimo/tutorial.md

 </div>

 ## If you do not yet have a working Raspberry Pi
 1. Flash Raspbian to your Pi.
 The [Raspberry Pi Imager](https://www.raspberrypi.com/software/) tool works well.
 Make sure to enable SSH if you don't have a display to connect your Pi to.
-For the remainder of this tutorial we'll assume you're logging into your Pi via SSH.
+For the remainder of this tutorial we'll assume you're logging into your Pi remotely via SSH.
 Also make sure to set a login and password.
 2. Connect your Pi to power and wifi/ethernet.

 ### Connecting, logging in & installing